tonytrieu-dev/schedulebud-overview/README.md

 ### 4. The Canvas LMS Implementation System (ICS Calendar Parsing)
 **Feature:** Seamless synchronization of Canvas LMS assignments by parsing ICS calendar feeds, automatically importing due dates, assignment names, and course information into ScheduleBud.

 **Technical Implementation:** I built a serverless edge function that fetches and parses Canvas ICS calendar feeds server-side, completely bypassing CORS restrictions that plague client-side implementations.
 The system implements intelligent duplicate detection using Canvas UIDs to ensure assignments aren't duplicated on subsequent syncs.
 It includes robust error handling with exponential backoff retries and supports bulk assignment processing for courses with heavy assignment loads.
 The parser extracts course codes, assignment details, and due dates, automatically creating tasks with proper class associations and Canvas metadata for seamless integration.
+A companion `canvas-announcements` function brings in course announcements the same way, so students get their deadlines and their instructor updates in one place.

 ### 5. The AI-Powered Document Analysis Engine
 **Feature:** Intelligent extraction of structured academic metadata from user-uploaded documents, automatically detecting courses, assignments, due dates, and academic requirements from syllabi and course materials.